-Each year, the National Sustainable Agriculture Coalition (NSAC) engages in the annual appropriations process through which Congress funds the basic functions of the federal government.
+Each year, NSAC engages in the annual appropriations process, through which Congress funds the basic functions of the federal government.
 NSAC talks to its member groups to decide its appropriations priorities, and then advocates for those programs in D.C. and around the country.
-NSAC works to bring farmer and rancher voices to Appropriations Committee decisions by encouraging citizen action, coordinating grassroots response, and organizing farmer “fly-ins” to D.C.
+NSAC works to bring farmer and rancher voices to Appropriations Committee decisions by encouraging citizen action, coordinating grassroots response, and organizing farmer “fly-ins” to Washington, D.C.

-Although there are many Appropriations Subcommittees (e.g., Homeland Security, Energy and Water, Military Construction and Veterans Affairs), NSAC’s work primarily involves the Agriculture Appropriations Subcommittees of the House and Senate, because those Subcommittees determine how farm, food, and rural development funding will be allocated.
+Although there are many appropriations subcommittees (e.g., Homeland Security, Energy and Water, etc), NSAC’s work primarily involves the Agriculture Appropriations Subcommittees of the House and Senate, as those Subcommittees determine how farm, food, and rural development funding will be allocated each year.
+Without this funding, USDA would be unable to operate many of the programs that we care about.

-It is important for your Congressional Representative and Senators to hear from you about why you think a particular farm, food, or rural program should be funded and at what level in the following year’s appropriations bill.
-Communication about this can happen in several ways: 1) through a phone call to your Representative’s or Senator’s office; 2) through an in-district meeting with your Representative or Senators or their staff; 3) through a letter that is faxed to their office.
-See the Advocacy Toolkit for more details.
+It is important for your Representative and Senators to hear from you about why you think a particular farm, food, or rural program should be funded and at what level in the following year’s appropriations bill.
+Check out NSAC’s Take Action page for more details.

 Recent Actions Taken by NSAC: